 PTG systems fit most popular planter models.
-Whether you’re running with Deere, Case, Kinzie, or another brand, chances are we can outfit your planter with a PTG system.
-And if you want to add one to your planter tractor as well, we can help with that too.
+Whether you’re running with Deere, Case, Kinzie, or another brand, chances are you can outfit your planter with a PTG system.
+And you may want to add one to your planter tractor as well.

 How Much Does a PTG Inflation System Cost?